 • Protect consumers from unfair business practices in the residential rooftop solar market and the core transport agent market for natural gas

 • Allocate enforcement resources that are commensurate with consumer vulnerability in EJSJ communities.

+Ensure that programs do not create disproportionate economic burdens, incentives for predatory lending, or exploitation of communities for financial gain.